Sony RX10 III versus Panasonic FZ1000

 Both the RX10 III and the FZ1000 have been discontinued, but can regularly be found used on ebay.
 The FZ1000 was replaced by the Panasonic FZ2500, while the RX10 III was followed by the Sony RX10 IV.

 So how do things add up?
-Which of the two cameras – the Sony RX10 III or the Panasonic FZ1000 – has the upper hand?
+Is there a clear favorite between the Sony RX10 III and the Sony RX10 III?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Sony Cyber-shot DSC-RX10 III: